jsvine/download-all-attachments-from-a-gmail-conversation/README.md

 This approach worked for me, though ⚠⚠⚠  your mileage may vary ⚠⚠⚠ :

-1. Open the conversation (ideally in a new window, but not necessary)
+1. Open the conversation (ideally in a new window, but not necessary).
+    - Note: Make sure that all messages in the conversation are open (i.e., not collapsed).
+One way to do this is to mark the conversation as unread, and then reopen it.
 2. Open your browser's developer console
 3. Paste the following JavaScript into the console: